-George Michael Funeral: Lover, Fadi Fawaz ‘Not Welcome’ By Family
+George Michael Funeral: Lover Fadi Fawaz ‘Not Welcome’ By Family

 — Daily Mail Celebrity (@DailyMailCeleb) February 11, 2017

-Andros and George grew up as kids together and at the height of the singer’s success; they both toured the world together.
+Andros and George grew up as kids together and at the height of the singer’s success, they both toured the world together.
 However, the pair fell out in 1998 and did not fully mend fences before George Michael died.
-Andros said he tried to patch things up in 2012, telling the former Wham! singer that it would be terrible thing to leave things undone between them when death could strike at any time.
+Andros said he tried to patch things up in 2012, telling the former Wham! singer that it would be a terrible thing to leave things undone between them when death could strike at any time.

 “The last thing I want is one of us standing over the other’s grave, wishing he had mended the nonsense that destroyed us.”